pedropaulofb/laderr/README.md

 LaDeRR is a *Domain-Specific Language (DSL)* designed to represent, analyze, and compute resilience and risk-related scenarios.
 It is built on top of ResiliOnt and offers a structured approach to defining resilience constructs, their relationships, and logical constraints.

-The language consists of three main components:
+The language consists of two main components:

 1. **Abstract Syntax (UML + FOL):** Defines the conceptual model using UML class diagrams, complemented by **First-Order Logic (FOL)** rules to express derivations and constraints.
 2. **Textual Concrete Syntax (TOML):** Provides a machine-readable format for defining resilience models in practice.

 A third component is planned for a future release:

-3. **Visual Concrete Syntax (Planned):** A graphical representation to support intuitive modeling.
-The Visual Concrete Syntax will provide a graphical notation for LaDeRR, making it easier for users to model resilience scenarios intuitively.
+3. **Visual Concrete Syntax (Planned):** A future graphical representation intended to support intuitive modeling.
+This component will complement the textual syntax by offering a user-friendly graphical notation to manipulate LaDeRR constructs.

 The following diagram illustrates the **relationship between ResiliOnt and LaDeRR**, highlighting the mapping process and different syntactic representations:

 <p align="center"><img src="https://raw.githubusercontent.com/pedropaulofb/laderr/main/documentation/images/laderr-visual-schema.png" width="750"></p>

 To support computational reasoning over LaDeRR models, the **LaDeRR Engine** has been developed.
-It is a Python-based tool that enables automated processing of resilience scenarios.
-The engine is available here: **[w3id.org/laderr/engine/git](https://w3id.org/laderr/engine/git).**
+It is a Python-based tool that enables the representation, analysis, and validation of resilience scenarios.
+The engine is available at the [LaDeRR Engine Repository](https://w3id.org/laderr/engine/git).

 LaDeRR was designed to **combine semantic precision with computational usability**, ensuring that resilience-related constructs can be represented, validated, and analyzed consistently.
 The justification for this approach includes: